Dlam42/CPSC-481-Project-3/README.md

 # CPSC-481-Project  Disappearing Tic-Tac-Toe
 This project is a modern twist on the classic Tic-Tac-Toe game, developed as part of the CPSC 481 course.
-In this version, each player's mark (X or O) disappears three turns after being placed, starting once that player has made their fourth move.
+In this version, player's mark Black Puppy and AI's mark Orange Cat disappear three turns after being placed, starting once that player has made their fourth move.
 This mechanic introduces a dynamic and strategic element to the traditional game.

 ## Features

 - Classic 3x3 Tic-Tac-Toe grid
 - Disappearing marks: Each mark vanishes three turns after placement, post the player's third move
-- Turn tracking and win/draw detection
+- Turn tracking and win detection ( No draw in this game)
 - Reset functionality to start a new game
 - Web-based interface accessible via browser